marvkis/smarthome/extensions/binding/org.eclipse.smarthome.binding.bluetooth/ARCHITECTURE.md

-# BLE Binding overview
+# Bluetooth Binding overview

-The BLE binding is implemented to allow bundle fragments to extend the main BLE bundle to add new thing handlers, and new bridges.
-This architecture means that fragment bundles must follow specific naming to avoid conflicts when the fragments are merged, and must always utilise the binging name ```ble```.
+The Bluetooth binding is implemented to allow bundles to extend the main Bluetooth bundle to add new thing handlers as well as new bridges.

 A base class structure is defined in the org.eclipse.smarthome.binding.bluetooth bundle.
-This includes the main classes required to implement BLE -:
+This includes the main classes required to implement Bluetooth support:

 * BleBaseBridgeHandler.
 This implements the main functionality required by a BLE bridge including management of devices that a bridge discovers.
 * BleDevice.
 This implements a BLE device.
 It manages the notifications of device notifications, BLE service and characteristic management, and provides the main interface to communicate to a BLE device.